Increased bag limits coming to Bay scallop season in Dixie County, parts of Taylor and Levy

 Officials also ask scallopers not to discard scallop shells into inshore waters, particularly where recreational activities are common, such as boat ramps or swimming areas.
 Discarded shells can create hazards for swimmers and damage seagrass habitat.

-The Fenholloway-Suwannee River Zone is the first to open for scalloping this year.
+The Fenholloway-Suwannee River Zone was the first to open for scalloping this year.
 Zones in Franklin and northwest Taylor County, and Levy, Citrus and Hernando counties open July 1 and run through Sept.
 24. The Pasco County Zone opens July 10 and runs through Aug.
 18. And the Gulf County Zone opens Aug.
 16 and remains open through Sept.
 24.

 Janelle Irwin Taylor